WarHammer0/Titan-Analytics/README.md

 ## 4. Find the 'box' - main line of scrimmage area - and locate the Line of Scrimmage
 Another object detection model is applied to find the 'box'.
 The 'box' is an imaginary area in football that includes the lineman, linebackers, and offensive backfield.
 The Line of Scrimmage will always run through the center of the 'box', so it is important to get the correct location of this object.
 The model was trained on the same images as the earlier model.
 It is not gaurunteed that a white field line will go directly through the box, so the two closest field lines are found and their angles are averaged.
 This angle is used as the angle of the line of scrimmage and drawn through the center of the box.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+'Box' object detection             |  Line of Scrimmage :-------------------------:|:-------------------------:
 ![](https://github.com/Aneesh1212/Titan-Analytics/blob/master/pictures/los_box2.png)  |  ![](https://github.com/Aneesh1212/Titan-Analytics/blob/master/pictures/los.png)